 Limitations of Icebreakers

-The very specificity of use in case of the icebreakers is the biggest fault of this ship.
+The very specificity of use in the case of the icebreakers is the biggest fault of this ship.
 It does wonderfully well what it was built for but beyond that, it is actually of very little use.
 The design is a very specific one and the construction removes any trace of versatility from it leaving it as just machinery to be used in the polar regions and ice-waters only.

-The typical hull shape in an ordinary ship is designed in a manner that it can withstand waves or preferably resist it.
+The typical hull shape in an ordinary ship is designed in a manner that it can withstand waves or preferably resist them.
 But the construction of the icebreaker is such that it takes the full force of the waves head-on.
 This might be efficient in the task that it is designed for but definitely makes it unusable in normal seas and makes controlling the ship really difficult.

 Research is being carried out to come out with better designs that would get rid of these limitations.
 E.g. the double-acting ships feature propellers that can be turned in all direction to take better control of the vessel and enabling it to move backward thereby generating enough thrust to break the ice.
 However, these ships can be used in very specific scenarios and that is why icebreaker ships still continue to be the most popular and intelligent choice for icebreaking.